Whole30 Shepherd’s Pie

 - In a large saucepan, heat oil over medium heat.
 Add ground beef and veal and cook until no longer pink.
 Set aside.

 - Add vegetables to pan and sauté 5-6 minutes until carrots are tender.
-Add spices and stir to combine.
+Mix in spices and stir to combine.

 - Add tapioca starch to vegetables and fry for a couple of minutes.
-Add beef broth and simmer until sauce has thickened.
+Stir in beef broth and simmer until sauce has thickened.
 Add meat back in to pan.
 Season with salt and pepper.

 - Coat a casserole dish or dutch oven in cooking spray.
 Add meat mixture to bottom of dish.
 Top with rutabaga.
 Back in a 400 degree oven, uncovered, for 30-40 minutes until bubbly and rutabaga are nicely browned (You may need to broil for the last few minutes to give it a nice brown on top).
 Sprinkle with parsley (dried or fresh).
 Serve hot.